wjdenny/wjdenny.github.io/content/@1993benesch_esl.md

 ---
 tags:
+  - 🕮
+aliases:
+  - ESL
-  - "🕮"
+  - Ideology
-alias: "ESL, Ideology, and the Politics of Pragmatism"
+  - and the Politics of Pragmatism
-draft: false
+draft: true
 ---
 # ESL, Ideology, and the Politics of Pragmatism